Push content to a remote repository and control access

 edit one of its content items, the edited items will appear in the

-: All of the Content Packs that
+: All of the content that is

-you installed from Marketplace.
+specific to the Content Packs you installed from Marketplace.

 Select the changes that you want to push to the remote